CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 git clone https://github.com/nf-core/rnaseq.git -b 3.10
 cd rnaseq

-# Ensure Nextflow uses the right executor and knows how much it can submit
+# Ensure Nextflow uses the right executor and knows how many jobs it can submit
+# The `queueSize` can be limited as needed.
 echo "executor {
   queueSize = $(( 40*SLURM_NNODES ))
   name = 'hq'